Caponata Eggplant Appetizer

 is an eggplant vegetable salad that is cooked and served cold as an appetizer or warm as a side dish.

-For those unfamiliar with Caponata it is a Sicilian eggplant appetizer – a cooked vegetable salad made using cubed fried eggplant, celery, olives, capers, pine nuts and tomatoes seasoned with vinegar and a hint of sugar to give this cooked salad it’s sweet and sour flavors.
+For those unfamiliar with Caponata it is a Sicilian eggplant appetizer.
+To break it down caponata is a cooked vegetable salad made using cubed fried eggplant, celery, olives, capers, pine nuts and tomatoes seasoned with vinegar and a hint of sugar to give this cooked salad it’s sweet and sour flavors.

 I make this dish several times during the year, not just during the holidays.
 This is easy to make and can be served room temperature or cold – it’s almost a perfect appetizer to serve in the warmer weather.

-My favorite reason to make Caponata eggplant appetizer is that it’s a great vegetarian dish full of flavor.
+For a vegetarian option this easy, make in advance, Caponata eggplant appetizer is a dish full of flavor.
 I always like serving a vegetarian option.

 A traditional Sicilian Caponata is made first by cutting the eggplant into cubes and fried in oil.
 The eggplant absorbs much of the oil so I’ve made this a recipe re-dux by roasting the cubed eggplant with the shallots.
 This cuts back on the fat calories and prep time.